 - Conflicts of interest between participants

-Step 4: Collect material and develop a "script"
+Step 4: gather fabric and develop a “script”

-Keep your first thoughts on paper - whoever works with the PC is already too much attached to the classic "PowerPoint thinking".
-The mere fact of working with a pen makes you more creative.
+Write down your first thoughts on paper - if you are working with a PC, you are already too attached to the classic “PowerPoint mindset”.
+The very fact of working with a pen makes you more creative.